+A peaceful scene of sardines in a kelp forest.
+Unseen are the multitude of parasites reproducing within some of these important commercial fish.
+Image by Robert Schwemmer, NOAA National Marine Sanctuaries (CC BY 2.0).

 By Isabel Jones

-on or in a at that host’s prolonged expenser eventual death.
-Rarely inspiring respect, parasites are more commonly considered scoundrels and degeneratesBut there is nothing easy about complex , infection multiple different hosts.
-But will this elegant hold up to accelerating change?
+If someone asks you what the most common life strategy on earth is, you might be surprised by the answer.
+It turns out that some 40% of known species on our planet are parasites.
+Parasites are organisms that spend at least some part of their life on or in a host species, at that host’s prolonged expense or eventual death.
+Rarely inspiring respect, parasites are more commonly considered scoundrels and degenerates, exploiting other species in order take the easiest route to reproductive bliss.
+But there is nothing easy about being a parasite.
+Many parasites have complex transmission, requiring successive infection of multiple different hosts in order to complete their lifecycle.
+In fact, that parasitism is so successful in the face of such complexity is a testament to the strategy’s evolutionary elegance.
+But how will this elegant life strategy hold up to accelerating climate change?

-Despite ubiquity of parasitism in nature, little is known about the diversity and abundance of parasites in the world’s largest habitat, the ocean.
-Yet, scientists are increasingly aware of the critical role that parasites play in marine ecosystem as key players in food webs and as apath of energy flow.
-Along with growing interest in deducing the significance of parasites in the ocean, how these important creatures will respond to oceanic climate change.
-As parasites seek hosts in hotter waters, will they sink or swim?
+Despite the ubiquity of parasitism in nature, little is known about the diversity and abundance of parasites in the world’s largest habitat, the ocean.
+Yet, scientists are increasingly aware of the critical role that parasites play in marine ecosystem as key players in food webs and as an important path of energy flow.
+Along with growing interest in deducing the ecological significance of parasites in the ocean, scientists increasingly want to understand how these important creatures will respond to oceanic climate change.
+Moreover, some marine parasites can infect humans, too.
+For example, humans can get anisakiasis disease from eating sardines, herring, and other fish infected with larval nematode parasites.
+We aren’t happy, but neither is the nematode, which prefers to be gobbled up by marine mammals where it can grow up, reproduce, and continue its life cycle.
+As parasites - like Anisakis - seek hosts in hotter waters, will they sink or swim?